WHAT ARE THE CRUCIAL DUTIES OF CONDO BOARD MEMBERS?

 The name, condominium owner associations (COA), is often conflated with a homeowners association (HOA), when they actually have very different roles to play.
 Condominium lawyers discuss the intricacies involved with being a COA board member, and how to protect your organization from the unique risks posed to it.

-While it’s always necessary to review your association’s bylaws, being aware of the shortlist of essential duties you must perform will help you avoid legal trouble down the line.
+While it’s always necessary to review your association’s bylaws, being aware of the shortlist of essential duties of condo board members will help you avoid legal trouble down the line.

 First and foremost, the role of a condo board member is to keep order.
 Some COAs choose to hire a management company to handle the day to day of the residents and property.
 Regardless of how it gets done, the rules need to be enforced, and they need to be enforced fairly.